What Is Parkinson's Disease in Preclinical Visual-System Research?

 The challenge

-Answering this question requires longitudinal study designs in which the same animals are tested repeatedly across the disease course — a setup for which non-invasive optomotor testing is uniquely suited and which terminal histology cannot deliver.
-For the broader argument for visual function as a CNS-disease biomarker, see Neurodegenerative Disease.
+Answering this question requires longitudinal study designs in which the same animals are tested repeatedly across the disease course -- a setup for which non-invasive optomotor testing is uniquely suited and which terminal histology cannot deliver.

 How Striatech products help